nophead/NopSCADlib/readme.md

 ---
 <a name="Maths"></a>
 ## Maths
-Maths utilities for minapulating vectors and matrices.
+Maths utilities for manipulating vectors and matrices.

 [utils/maths.scad](utils/maths.scad) Implementation.